This page was last reviewed on April 26, 2018.

 - Coffee filters, grounds and tea bags

-- Yard waste (Tree and hedge/shrub prunings and branches do not have to be in a container if they are tied in secure bundles with jute or hemp (no nylon).
+- Yard waste: Grass, leaves, tree and hedge/shrub prunings and branches; Branches and prunings do not have to be in a container if they are tied in secure bundles with jute or hemp (no nylon).
 These bundles cannot be longer than 90cm (36in), wider than 60cm (24in) in diameter and weigh more than 22 kg (49 pounds).
 Individual branch diameter cannot exceed 7.6cm (3in) because these can jam the packing mechanism in the truck.

 What stays out of your curbside organic container: